jhumelsine/jhumelsine.github.io/_posts/2023-08-24-its-your-move.md

 * [https://en.wikipedia.org/wiki/Software_design_pattern](https://en.wikipedia.org/wiki/Software_design_pattern)

 The first two sites are related, so there’s some duplication.
 Both sites also have great resources on Refactoring and Code Smells.

+For more of my take on Design Patterns, See: [Index of my Design Patterns Blogs](https://jhumelsine.github.io/3000/01/01/preface.html#design-patterns).